onurozer/simplematters.co/src/_posts/Positioning.md

 - A vegan product that's better for the environment while being lower in calories?
 - A force for change in the world through sustainably sourced ingredients and a donation program with 5% of profits going to cocoa farmers?

 Each of these choices would require a different set of tactical decisions, such as which ingredients to use, how much to charge, where the cookies are sold and how they are marketed.
-This is why positioning is at the <%= link_to "core of marketing strategy", "\_posts/2021-01-19-building-blocks-growth.md" %>, it sets the foundation on how you plan to grow.
+This is why positioning is at the core of [[Building Blocks of Growth|marketing strategy]], it sets the foundation on how you plan to grow.

 ## Great positioning is simple